 - Horst Zank - foundations for risk and time preferences, uncertainty and ambiguity, behavioural economics, experimental economics, game theory, welfare and poverty measurement

-- Refik Emre Aytimur – political economy, industrial organizations, public economics, microeconomic theory
+- Refik Emre Aytimur – political economy, industrial organisations, public economics, microeconomic theory

 - Indranil Dutta - development economics, poverty measurement, welfare and deprivation, corruption and conflict, political economy